trutzig89182/Mastodon-Sociologists/README.md

 If you have created a “XY on Mastodon” page on any academic or scientific topic, please add it to the list [here](https://github.com/nathanlesage/academics-on-mastodon) or just contact us.
 If it’s on any other topic, let us know, too, so we can share it.

+If you want to get in touch with other people maintaining an “Academics on Mastodon”-List, you can follow the group AoM_lists@a.gup.pe or enter the public Matrix space #AcademicsOnMastodon:riotchat.de.

 ## Documentation

 ### csv file